Top Software Development Myths Busted

 Myth #8: It is possible to build a perfect software on the first try

-The MVP or Minimum Viable Product is generally the first version of the custom software product, which is far from perfect.
-The idea is to understand what works and what doesn’t before building the entire product.
-Software development cannot be finished on the first try, and there will be many iterations before the final software product is released.
+The MVP, or Minimum Viable Product, is usually the initial version of a bespoke software product, and it’s not flawless.
+The goal is to figure out what works and what doesn’t before making the whole thing.
+Software development can’t be done well the first time, and there will be several versions before the final result is delivered.

 Myth #9: Quality assurance is not essential